Ahmed Al-Khabaz: Technology entrepreneur

 After he was expelled, Al-Khabaz received numerous job offers from technology and software companies.
 These included a public offer from Edouard Taza of Skytech Communications who said that the student is “extremely bright”, promising a full scholarship to a private CEGEP and a part-time job at his company.
 Al-Khabaz, however, opted to launch Outpost Travel, a startup that aggregated peer-to-peer travel accommodations with business partner Ovi Mija, a fellow Dawson College student.
 His company was awarded $200,000 in venture capital, and counted Dave McClure as one of the investors.

 In 2016, Al-Khabaz relocated to Boulder, Colorado where he got accepted to the Travelport Labs Accelerator program.
-Al-Khabaz has since co-founded a travel tech company named, Stay22, which is a free accommodations widget for event websites that allow users to view price-coded map of all accommodations in the area where an event is taking place.
+Al-Khabaz has since co-founded a travel tech company, by the name of Stay22, a free accommodations widget for event websites that allow users to view price-coded map of all accommodations in the area where an event is taking place.
 Stay22 raised over $750,000 from various investors including Travelport, FounderFuel, Real Venture, and 7 Gate Venture.
+In 2024, Stay22 surpassed $500,000,000 in gross merchandise volume and was ranked 69th on the Deloitte Technology Fast 500 North America.